What is a board certified veterinary nutritionist?

 Most veterinary specialists have a counterpart in human medicine.
 A veterinary ophthalmologist, for example, does a job similar to that of an ophthalmologist who treats humans- albeit species differences alone make for some big differences between human and veterinary medicine.
 A veterinary nutritionist, however, doesn't really have a "twin" in human medicine.

 In human medicine, the degree that typically makes one a specialist in nutrition is that of a registered dietician (RD).
 While there are a few medical doctors who are also RD's, most RD's have a bachelor's degree in addition to their professional training and are not doctors.
 Rather, they work together with doctors and other medical professionals to execute a nutritional plan that compliments other treatments the patient may be receiving.
 The term "nutritionist" is used by most RD's, as well as some others with varying amounts of nutrition training.

 In veterinary medicine, it's a little different.
-Veterinary nutritionists are veterinarians (DVM or VMD) who have undergone extensive specialized training in nutrition and receive the title Diplomate of the American College of Veterinary Nutrition (DACVN).
+Board certified veterinary nutritionists are veterinarians (DVM or VMD) who have undergone extensive specialized training in nutrition and receive the title Diplomate of the American College of Veterinary Nutrition (DACVN).
 Most diplomates of the American College of Veterinary Nutrition refer to themselves as "veterinary nutritionists," but similar to human medicine; others, with a variety of qualifications may also be using the term.
 It's important to ask!